 These luxurious handmade bath products combine loofah's natural exfoliating properties with nourishing ingredients for spa-quality items you can make at home.
 They're perfect for personal use or as thoughtful gifts.

-Materials: Loofah rounds (1" thick), melt & pour soap base, essential oils, soap molds or muffin tin
+Materials: Loofah rounds (1" thick), melt & pour soap base, essential oils, soap molds

 - Cut loofah into 1-inch thick rounds and place in soap molds